 If your pot doesn't have LOW pressure, set for 3 minutes at HIGH pressure, then let it do a 10 minute natural release.
 Then release the remaining pressure manually.

-Fluff the rice with a fork.
-Then add the lime juice and cilantro and mix well.
-Taste and adjust seasoning.
+When the pin in the lid drops down, open and fluff the rice with a fork.
+Then add the lime juice, lime zest, and cilantro.
+Mix well.
+Taste and adjust salt if necessary.

-Serve with beans, or on tacos, burritos, and in burrito bowls.
+Serve as a side dish, alone or with beans, on tacos, burritos, or in burrito bowls.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.